If you receive a phone call or letter from Pioneer Credit Recovery, you’ll need to take it very seriously.

 A debt verification letter provides the name of the original creditor, the original amount owed, the date the debt was first incurred, the day it went into collection, and other information that connects you with the debt.

-Once you receive the letter, review the facts it includes, then match that against any information you have in regard to the debt they claim you owe.
+Once you receive the letter, review the facts it includes, then matches that against any information you have in regard to the debt they claim you owe.

 You may have written documentation indicating you don’t owe the money.